Joseph Li Shan: Views

 Li Shan has spoken publicly in support of the Chinese government's push for "Sinicization of religion" (宗教中国化) in China, including support for the church in China selecting bishops on its own.
 In 2019 he made an address at the Beijing Catholic Forum for Sinicization of Theology further illustrating these views.
 On the occasion, he said: "Catholicism tells us that love for one's country is the fourth commandment of the decalogue...Be subject to every human institution for the Lord's sake...Supporting the leadership of the Communist Party and fervently loving our socialist motherland is the basic premise for upholding our country's direction to Sinicize religion."
 He spoke favourably of the efforts made thus far to "sinicize" the church in China as well as the history of the church in China since the episcopal reforms in the late 1950s.

+In April 2026, Li Shan gave the opening address at a national training session for the 'Sinicization of Catholicism'.
+He spoke of the need to deepen ideological understanding, including thorough studying of Xi Jinping's discourses on religion, adhering to core socialist principles, strengthening the rule of law and adherence to laws, seeking greater immersion of the church in Chinese culture and to promote Chinese characteristics within doctrines, rules and other things related to the church.

 In August 2022, at the 10th National Congress on Catholicism in China, Li Shan was elected President of the Chinese Patriotic Catholic Association (CPCA), The congress issued a statement reaffirming its commitment to "Sinicization of Catholicism" (天主教中国化), independence of the church, and increasing patriotism.

 In 2007, Pope Benedict XVI said the CPCA was at odds with the role of the international Catholic Church, though the two have since reconciled with a formal agreement that the CPCA select bishops, which are approved or vetoed by the Holy See.

 The CPCA is closely aligned with the pro-"Sinicization" policies of General Secretary of the Chinese Communist Party Xi Jinping, promoting the "one direction, one road and one flag" position of the Chinese Communist Party.

 Bishop Li Shan has done public prayer asking for diplomatic relations to be established between the Holy See and China.

 On his 2023 visit to Hong Kong, he spoke of the importance of building unity between mainland Catholics and Catholics in Hong Kong, through evangelization efforts in line with "sinicization".